michaelfeil/fl-in-healtcare-viz/README.md

-# fl-in-healtcare-viz
-Visualizations for the Seminar "Federated Learning in Healtcare"
+# Visualizations for the Seminar "Federated Learning in Healtcare" @ TU Munich